tbensky/ProjectClock/readme.md

 6. 4 fidget spinner bearings.
 Outer diameter is 22 mm, inner diameter (of hole) is 8 mm, and thickness is 7 mm.
 These are very common bearings and sizes.
 (See Amazon and eBay.)

-7. Two 5/16" dia.
-(7.9 mm) wooden dowels cut to 4" long.
+7. Two 5/16" (7.9 mm) (dia.) wooden dowels cut to 4" long.
 The dowels should be able to slide into the (8 mm) holes on the bearings.

 8. 3D printed escape wheel and anchor (see below).

 9. 50 g (0.1 lb) weight to be attached to the swinging end of the pendulum.
 This helps it keep swinging.
 Can be anything as long as it has a bit of mass.